The Steamboat Geyser in Yellowstone National Park is approaching a record number of eruptions

 The Steamboat Geyser erupted seven times just last month alone, the USGS said.
 June's outbursts, which occurred on the 1st, 7th, 12th, 15th, 19th, 23rd, and 28th, also smashed the record for the shortest interval between eruptions -- just over three days.

-Scientists aren't sure what's behind the recent increase in activity, but it's not the first time that Steamboat has been erupting more frequently.
+Scientists aren't sure what's behind the recent increase in activity, but the short answer is that this is just how geysers work.

+"They're mostly random and experience phases of alternating eruptive activity," Michael Poland, the USGS scientist-in-charge of the Yellowstone Volcano Observatory, wrote in an email to CNN.
+"So while fascinating, it's not unusual, nor cause for concern."

+The Steamboat Geyser has experienced periods of more frequent eruptions in the past.
 The geyser saw an uptick in eruptions in the 1960s after being dormant for about 50 years, and also saw increased eruptions in the 1980s.

 Some scientists have attributed increases in Steamboat's eruptions to thermal energy shifts caused by earthquakes.
 But there is no clear correlation between the geyser's eruptions and earthquake activity, according to the National Park Service.